-(d) FILING ANOTHER PERSON'S CONFIDENTIAL ITEM.
+- (d) FILING ANOTHER PERSON'S CONFIDENTIAL ITEM.
 To file an item that plausibly qualifies for sealing and that the filing person knows or reasonably should know another person considers confidential, the filing person must file instead of the item a placeholder only identifying the item and must notify the other person within seven days after filing the placeholder.
 Within fourteen days after receiving the notice, the other person or a party may move to seal the item.
 Absent a timely motion, the filing person must file the item within seven days after expiration of the fourteen days.
-If the item is part of a paper to which a response is permitted, the time within which to respond is extended until seven days after filing.
+If the item is part of a paper to which a response is permitted, the time within which to respond is extended until seven days after filing. - (e) SETTLEMENT AGREEMENT.
+Sealing of a settlement agreement is unavailable absent an extraordinary justification, such as preservation of national security, protection of a non-party, protection of a trade secret or other proprietary information, or protection of a minor or another especially vulnerable person. - (f) EXPIRATION.
+No seal under this rule extends beyond ninety days after a case is closed and all appeals exhausted.